cgarciae/NDArray/README.md

 1. Have an efficient multidimensional array interface with common things like indexing, slicing, broadcasting, etc.
 2. Make `NDArray` and its operations `differentiable` so its usable along with Swift for TensorFlow.
-3. Create specialized implementations of linear algebra operations for NDArrays containing numeric types using BLAS, LAPACK or [MLIR](https://docs.google.com/document/d/1UIPWl4lvBTozBD5OQ9SrxgcM7rA4pODMOjqQv3tm57w).
+3. Create specialized implementations of linear algebra operations for NDArrays containing numeric types using BLAS, LAPACK, Accelerate, or [MLIR](https://docs.google.com/document/d/1UIPWl4lvBTozBD5OQ9SrxgcM7rA4pODMOjqQv3tm57w) depending on the environment.

 ## Tutorials ![](https://www.tensorflow.org/images/colab_logo_32px.png)